BackTable / VI / Article

 Percutaneous Nephrostomy for a Dilated Collecting System

-A percutaneous nephrostomy is a surgical procedure to drain urine from a kidney.
-Indications for nephrostomy tube placement include urinary diversion and access for further urologic interventions such as percutaneous nephrolithotomy.
-Interventional radiologist Dr. David Field discusses the basics of a percutaneous nephrostomy procedure prep and technique used in a dilated collecting system, tips for working through challenges and preventing complications, as well as post-procedure care.
+A percutaneous nephrostomy is a surgical procedure used to drain urine from a kidney.
+It is indicated for urinary diversion and providing access for additional urologic interventions, such as percutaneous nephrolithotomy.
+Interventional Radiologist Dr. David Field covers the fundamentals of preparing for and performing a percutaneous nephrostomy, particularly in a dilated collecting system.
+He also offers tips for overcoming challenges, preventing complications, and managing post-procedure care.

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.